atreanor/GenesysConnected/README.md

 # Connect 5

-Is a two player game that players take turns to drop a red, or yellow disk into a board.
+Is a two player game where players take turns to drop a red, or yellow disk into a board.
+The board has 9 columns from which to select and is 6 columns high.
 The first player to connect 5 of their disks in a horizontal, vertical, or diagonal row is the winner.

 The code of the game is held in GenesysConnected/src/connect5 folder.